 Corrosion is the main reason not to use the dishwasher to wash your knives.

 Most kitchen knives are made of “stainless steel”, but is it really?

-The minimum content of “free” chromium, i.e. not combined with carbon, so that a steel can be considered stainless is 10.5% so that it can have the formation of the “passive” oxide layer continuous and protective against corrosion.
-Chromium in the alloy, in fact, combining with carbon, can form chromium carbides that, precipitating at the edges of the grains of the crystal structure, limit its availability to form oxides and, therefore, to passivate.
+The minimum content of “free” chromium, i.e. not combined with carbon, for which a steel can be considered Stainless is 10.5% so that it is possible to have the formation of the “passivating” oxide layer continuous and protective against corrosion.
+The chromium in the alloy, in fact, combining with carbon, can form chromium carbides which, precipitating at the edges of the grains of the crystalline structure, limit their availability to form oxides and, therefore, to passivate.